cast-org/figuration/site/4.3/components/progress.md

 toc: true
 ---

+{% capture callout %}
+**New markup in v4.4.0 —** The previous HTML structure for progress bars has been deprecated and replaced with a more accessible one.
+Note that the legacy progress bar structure will continue to work as before..
+[See what's changed in our migration guide.]({{ site.path }}/{{ version.docs }}/get-started/migration/#progress-bars)
+{% endcapture %}
+{% renderCallout, callout, "info" %}

 ## How It Works

 Use the custom progress component for displaying simple or complex progress bars.
 We don't use [the HTML5 `<progress>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress), allowing you to stack progress bars, animate them, and place text labels over them.